Gatlinburg fire victims: Houses destroyed, relatives missing

 "There was fire out of both sides ... it was crossing the street, " Benzschawel said.
 "We didn't think we'd make it."

-The couple are now staying at an evacuation shelter.
+The couple is now staying at an evacuation shelter.
 They're not sure when they'll be able to go home.

-Even when that happens, Bearden said, "We're not sure if our place will still be there or not."
+"We're not sure if our place will still be there or not," Bearden said,

 Watering down the house